chris-pws/procfs-System-Monitor/README.md

 # procfs-System-Monitor

-System Monitor
+System Monitor<br />
-Developed for the OOP course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Developed from a provided codebase, this project meets the evaulation requirements for the object oriented programming course final project, as part of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ![System Monitor](images/monitor.png)